Newry priest speaks out over allegation

 On Saturday, the Diocese of Dromore confirmed that police were investigating an historical "safeguarding allegation" against one of its priests.

-In a statement, it said the priest has "voluntarily stepped aside from all public ministry" while the allegation is being investigated.
+In a statement, it said the priest has "voluntarily stepped aside from all public ministry" while the inquiry takes place.

 "The diocese and the priest are cooperating fully with this ongoing investigation"," it added.